CRAB CARE MYTHS!

 Myth #4.
 Using a shell dish causes calcium to be added to the drinking water.
 The latest literature available on the subject suggests that a negligible amount of calcium get into the crabs' drinking water this way -- not nearly enough to make a difference in the crabs' general nutrition.
 The same water would have to sit in the same dish for days and days before it would absorb anything even vaguely approaching a beneficial calcium level.
 Do your crab a favor and give him or her a chunk of cuttlebone in the crabitat, or add some ground cuttlebone to their food.
 They will ingest much more important calcium that way.
 Don't put the cuttlebone into the drinking water -- it will only get slimy and foul the water.

-Myth #8.
+Myth #7.
 Hermit crabs can "catch" diseases from old hermit crab shells.
 Not true!
 If you boil all shells at a rolling boil for about five minutes and allow them to cool, your crab will not "catch" anything from a shell.
 Make sure the shell is nice and cleaned out before you boil it, though.
 Rinse it in the tap and pour out the water repeatedly.
 If the shell was recently occupied, you should probably soak it overnight before boiling, especially if the crab who was wearing the "old" shell came from a pet store recently.
+If there is dirt stuck on the outside of the shell, try rubbing it with a damp dish cloth until all the dirt comes off.